 The Fat Oxidation Rate: What Exercise Intensity Actually Does

-At rest, the body uses roughly 60–70% fat and 30–40% carbohydrate to meet its modest energy demands.
+At rest, the body uses roughly 60-70% fat and 30-40% carbohydrate to meet its modest energy demands.
 As exercise intensity increases from very light to moderate, fat oxidation increases in absolute terms — the body burns more total fat per minute even as carbohydrate contribution rises.
-Peak fat oxidation in absolute terms occurs at approximately 63–65% of VO2max, according to Achten and Jeukendrup (2003, PMID 12523642), who systematically measured fat oxidation rates across exercise intensities in trained individuals.
-This is Zone 2 on the standard five-zone scale.
+Peak fat oxidation in absolute terms occurs at approximately 63-65% of VO2max, according to Achten and Jeukendrup (2003, PMID 12523642), who systematically measured fat oxidation rates across exercise intensities in trained individuals.
+This is Zone 2 on the standard five-zone scale, and it is the intensity that spawned the “fat-burning zone” label on every cardio machine in every commercial gym.

 This is the physiological basis of the “fat-burning zone.”
 It is accurate as a description of fuel substrate mix during exercise.
 Where the concept misleads is when it is used to argue that Zone 2 cardio is therefore the best approach for fat loss — because fat loss across days and weeks depends on total energy deficit, not the fuel ratio during any given session.

-The practical implication: if two sessions of equal duration produce different caloric expenditures (higher-intensity burns more calories), the higher-intensity session may produce more total fat loss even though a lower percentage of those calories came from fat during the session.
-The math of total energy deficit outweighs the math of hourly substrate ratios.
+The practical implication: if two sessions of equal duration produce different caloric expenditures, the higher-intensity session may produce more total fat loss even though a lower percentage of those calories came from fat during the session.
+A 30-minute Zone 4 HIIT session burning 350 calories with 30% from fat yields 105 fat-derived calories.
+The same 30 minutes at Zone 2 burning 200 calories with 60% from fat yields 120 fat-derived calories — a modest advantage in per-session fat calories that is more than offset by the 150-calorie total expenditure difference.
+Over a week of training, total energy deficit outweighs the math of hourly substrate ratios.

 EPOC After Extended Effort: What the Research Shows